konman795/terminal-extension/README.md

-# helloworld README
+# RV Context Menu

-This extension will let us run gulp commands by right clicking and selecting the option from the context menu.
+This extension will let us run gulp commands by right clicking on the preamp asset folder.

 ## Features

-Remove need to type gulp watch --preamp --asset='{filepath}' whenever we want to watch a directory.
+Remove need to type:

+* gulp watch --preamp --asset='{filepath}'

+whenever we want to watch a directory.

 ## Requirements